 Read his interview below

-NREH: We heard of your tremendous contributions as an employee in Property Mart and how you delivered 6 estates and was greatly awarded.
+NREH: We heard about your tremendous contributions as an employee in Property Mart and how you delivered 6 estates and was greatly awarded.
 Can you share that experience with us and how you started your company, Tromville investment?

 Pastor Adeyemi: I worked for property mart which gave birth to grenadines and I happened to be the first to deliver the first fully finished grenadines homes.
 After that, Property Mart became a different brand and was called grenadines homes